heispv/biotope/docs/learn/tutorials/add-files.md

 - Their checksums for data integrity
 - What to do next in your workflow

+**Important**: The data file itself is not added to Git - only the metadata is tracked.
+The `data/` directory is excluded from Git via `.gitignore` to keep repositories small and focused on metadata.

 ## Working with Different Path Types

 ### Relative Paths (Recommended)